 The best way to declutter is to do a bit daily so it’s not overwhelming!
-Here’s a few practical ways to declutter and how they impact your health and stress!
+Here are a few practical ways to declutter and how they impact your health and stress!

 < Download your free Declutter & Refresh Guide >

 Maybe you’re like me and clutter literally paralyzes you—like you can’t remember why you walked into the room or can’t remember where you put the glass of water that you just poured yourself 5 minutes ago.

 Clutter (both physical and emotional) stresses and overwhelmed our brains!

 But doing a huge week long declutter session isn’t really on your radar or time commitment.

 What if you could declutter on a micro level, with little moments throughout the day that fueled your brain, body, productivity, and emotions?

 How can decluttering impact our stress and wellness?